Neve Yerushalayim: History

 Neve was founded in 1970 by Rabbi Dovid Refson, the British-born alumnus of the Gateshead Yeshiva and Yeshivas Knesses Chizkiyahu.
 After his marriage, he entered the kollel at the Harry Fischel Institute in Jerusalem and began delivering shiurim to American students.
 Deciding to open his own yeshiva, he placed an advertisement in The Jerusalem Post and was surprised when three young women showed up.
 "I thought yeshivah meant for boys, but apparently, in some places, yeshivah can mean a girls' school as well", he said.
 The staff "adapted" to the new reality, and Neve was born.
 Soon after, Rabbi Moshe Chalkowski came on board as principal.

 Students began arriving at the school on the recommendation of Rabbi Shlomo Freifeld, Rabbi Shlomo Carlebach, and the Chabad movement.
 The student body was older than Refson expected; while he was only 24 years old at the time, Neve's first students were in their late twenties and early thirties; some were as much as ten years his senior.
 In its early years, Neve was considered an unofficial sister school to the Ohr Somayach yeshiva for baal teshuva men in Jerusalem.

 First located in the Bayit Vegan neighborhood of Jerusalem, Neve expanded in the 1970s with a Hebrew division, a preparatory school, and the one-year Shalhevet program.
 In the 1980s, Neve added a French division and the Machon Devorah seminary.
 The latter seminary has since been joined on campus by other seminaries designed for post-high-school women from religious backgrounds (see list below).
 According to Refson, the idea of adding seminaries to the baalot teshuvah campus was meant to augment the girls' experience of Judaism, "creating a culture where kashrus, Shabbos and tzniyus are taken for granted".

 Curriculum

 Neve offers courses for beginner through advanced levels.
 From the start, instructors focused on the practical applications of Jewish law.
 Subjects include kashrut, the laws of family purity, and the laws of Shabbat and Jewish holidays.
 The curriculum also includes Tanakh and Jewish literature, aside from Talmud.

 Student body

 The English-speaking student body at Neve hails from the United States, Canada, Great Britain, South Africa, and Australia.
 In 2014, the school maintained a student body of 900 women.
 As of 2019, the average age of students is post-graduate; many obtained professional qualifications before coming to study here.
 As of 2019, Neve has approximately 35,000 alumni.
-The college is also a drop-in site for North American and South American kiruv groups, and summer visits by college students, Birthright groups, and visiting professionals.
+The college is also a drop-in site for North American, South American, and Australian kiruv groups, and summer visits by college students, Birthright groups, and visiting professionals.